hamidgholami/accp-cheatsheet/README.md

 ### Amazon IAM
 - you **cannot** use IAM to create **local user accounts** on any system.
 - You are also not charged for what you use, <ins>IAM is free to use</ins>.
-- You can share access to your AWS account
+- You can share access to your AWS account.
-- Identity federation
+- Identity federation.
-- PCI DSS complince
+- PCI DSS complince.
 - AWS recommended **best practices**:
 	- Create individual IAM users
 	- Grant lease privilage